Optional key stage 1 test administration guidance

 Guidance for administering the test to pupils with a visual impairment is included in the modified test packs.

-If a pupil requests it, you may read a question to them on a one-to-one basis.
+If a pupil requests it, you may read a question to them on a one to one basis.

 You should not explain subject-specific terminology, as an understanding of this is part of the assessment.
 If any word in a question is unfamiliar to pupils, you may explain it or show them objects or pictures to help them understand.
-You should not give alternative explanations - for example, explain ‘commands’ as ‘instructions’ or name punctuation.
+You should not give alternative explanations – for example, you should not explain ‘commands’ as ‘instructions’ or name punctuation.

 This example is taken from the 2016 sample KS1 English grammar, punctuation and spelling ‘Paper 2: questions’: